ClemPalf/Snake/README.md

 </p>

 ## Description
-I built this little snake game on top of a udacity [repo](https://github.com/udacity/CppND-Capstone-Snake-Game), to which I added the 2 additional features:
+I built this little snake game on top of a udacity [repo](https://github.com/udacity/CppND-Capstone-Snake-Game), to which I added 2 features:
 1) **Snake/Cameleon!
 The food is assigned a random color every time it is instantiated (4 different colors).
 When the snake eats the food, it takes on the food color.**
 - STEP 1.1